 We welcome all district students to our program!
-Any PPS student (Johnson Park, Riverside, Littlebrook and Community Park) who is scheduled to start Kindergarten or Grade 1 in September 2020 can apply.
+Any PPS student (Johnson Park, Riverside, Littlebrook and Community Park) who is scheduled to start Kindergarten or Grade 1 in September 2021 can apply.
 The district will provide bus transportation for every child who lives beyond walking distance and wants to come to Community Park for the immersion program.
-If a student in an older grade is transferring from another DLI program or speaks Spanish proficiently, they may be able to enroll in the DLI program if there are spots available.
+A student in an older grade who is transferring from another DLI program or who speaks Spanish proficiently may be able to enroll in the DLI program if there are spots available.
 The program is open to students who are fluent in Spanish and/or English as well as to students who are fluent in neither English nor Spanish.
 Students will be assessed to determine if the program is a match for them.
 For instance, if Japanese is your native language you can still apply to the immersion program.

 How do I apply?

 Please indicate your interest in the DLI program on the “Form H, Home Language Survey” page of the online registration.
 Families who indicate interest will be invited to attend a virtual parent information session.
 Applications will be distributed at the conclusion of the parent information session and should be submitted to the Community Park School Main Office.
 For additional information, please contact the Community Park School Main Office at 609-806-4230 or email email@example.com.